Do your students talk in class? Are you even aware that they have the power of speech?

 Wait and he will provide you with a great answer.

 The students are used to this.
 The teacher is.
-It has gone on for thousands of years so why change it?
+It has gone on for thousands of years.

 Well, because it doesn’t work.

-Now take a seat at an empty chair and you become one of them.
+Now take a seat in an empty chair and you become one of them.